-The outbreak of novel Coronavirus (Cov-19) is upending lives in a lot of ways.
+The outbreak of the novel Coronavirus (COVID-19) is upending lives in a lot of ways.
 Now more than ever, you may be concerned about your safety, providing for your family, and knowing that your family will be taken care of financially if something happens to you.
 Life insurance can provide for a family financially if the primary income earner passes away.
 But, can you still get life insurance during this time of pandemic?
-Can you still get life insurance if you are infected with COV-19?
+Can you still get life insurance if you are infected with COVID-19?
 We answer your questions here about getting life insurance during the outbreak.

 Are Life Insurance Companies Essential?